-Composite Resin Dental Fillings
+Composite Resin Dental Fillings in Jacksonville

 Replacing Metal Dental Fillings

 If a tooth has more significant decay or damage, Dr. Alexander may recommend a dental crown to hold the tooth together, adding protection, strength, and durability.
 Dental crowns can be used for a variety of dental issues.

 Dental Inlays & Onlays

-A dental inlay typically fits inside the contours of the tooth, where as a dental onlay covers the entire biting surface.
+A dental inlay typically fits inside the contours of the tooth, whereas a dental onlay covers the entire biting surface.
 This type of restoration is usually used when there is more significant damage to the tooth.